quarkslab/wirego/README.md

 ![screenshot](./examples/minimal/screenshot.png)

+In all Wirego's code and documentations we will refer to:

+  - **Wirego bridge** : the Wireshark plugin, written in C (you won't have to touch this one)
+  - **Wirego package** : a package/class/bundle for a given language, used to make things easier on your side
+  - **Wirego remote** : the plugin that you will develop using the **Wirego package**

 ## Overview

 In order to setup Wirego, you will need follow 3 steps:

-  1. Install or build the Wirego bridge plugin for Wireshark
+  1. Install or build the **Wirego bridge plugin** for Wireshark
-  2. Develop your own plugin, using the "wirego" Go package
+  2. Develop your own plugin, using a "Wirego package"
   3. Start Wireshark and tell the Wirego bridge where your ZMQ endpoint is

 You may use prebuilt binaries for **step 1**, those can be downloaded [here](https://github.com/quarkslab/wirego/releases).
-If prefer building the plugin (or if prebuilt binaries fails), refer to the following documentation [here](BUILD_WIREGO.md)
+If prefer building the plugin (or if prebuilt binaries fails), refer to the following documentation [here](./docs/BUILD_WIREGO.md)

-For **step 2**, you will basically just have to __import "wirego"__ and implement the following interface:
+For **step 2**, you will basically just have copy/paste the **main()** function from one of our examples and implement the following interface:

 ```golang
     // WiregoInterface is implemented by the actual wirego plugin